"Use the site and make it the first place that you and others look at before a garden visit."

 "accessiblegardens.org.uk will allow actual garden visitors to report their own experiences of the thrills and spills of their own visit, thus allowing a realistic evaluation to be expressed by a

 person who has been round the garden themselves.
 I think it is fantastic that Bella and now Mark, who have disabilities themselves, are offering a website dedicated to the realities of garden

 visiting for people with disabilities."

 "Welcome.
 I am Mark the new editor of Accessible Gardens.
 I am delighted to take the reins of the site and I look forward to receiving your new reports / reviews of the wonderful collection of public gardens and historic places that England and Wales are famous for.
 We have the best gardens in the world, so let's share our experiences and make all gardens accessible for everyone - they need to be inclusive for all!
 As I am the only recognised garden designer in a wheelchair I have a unique perspective and will continue to add reviews as I visit gardens."

-This website provides articles and reviews on the accessibility of gardens for children, disadvantaged families and disabled people.
+This website provides articles and reviews on the accessibility of gardens for children, disadvantaged families, disabled, less-able bodied and able-bodied people.
 It has a Directory of Gardens in England and Wales with reviews written by disabled people for disabled people.

 The Directory is also useful for families with pushchairs, in fact anyone who has an interest in visiting our great public gardens and historic sites.

 This is a voluntary site and is free to download.